jara001/f1tenth-rules/rules_v3.md

 ## Competition rules

+With every competition instance, general rules are accompanied by competition rules.

+- Competition rules may alter general rules or introduce additional rules.
+- In parts where both documents contradict, competition rules take preference.

+- Competition rules must contain at least:
     - Specify timeline
     - Place
     - Track/area parameters
-- Which parts are applied
+    - Which parts of general rules are applied (if multiple options are available)
     - Contact on organizers
     - Prizes

-Organizers reserve the right to change the rules applied in the competition.
+- Organizers reserve the right to change the rules applied in the competition.
+    - Subsequent changes have to be announced to the teams that send expressed interest in the competition in an official way, e.g., sending a registration form.

 ## Definitions

-**ADD MORE CLEAR DEFINITIONS**

 - Team: A unit of people attending the competition.
 - Team Member: A member of the team.
 Each person can belong to only one team during the competition.